howsoai/platform-installation-examples/argocd-basic/README.md

 ## Apply the CRD

-Argocd uses projects to limit access to kubernetes resources.
+Argocd uses projects to limit access to Kubernetes resources.
 The Howso Platform uses a CRD, a cluster level component.
 Installing this seperately, allows the rest of the components to be installed in a project with only namespace-level permissions.

 To extract and apply the CRD directly, use the following command.
 ```sh